vanja-san/JS-UserScripts/scripts/Booru Tags Hauler/ReadMe.md

 Adds a 'Copy all tags' button to the thumbnail hover preview tooltip.
 Copy all of a tooltip tags instantly!

 ### ⭐ Current features:
- - Adds a one-click copy button to image popups on Danbooru
+ - Adds a one-click copy button to image
  - Copies all tags of an image to clipboard
  - Adds a Settings menu in Tampermonkey